mlochbaum/BQN/doc/shape.md

         = arr  # Rank

 The length is the first element of the shape, and the rank is the length of the shape—the number of axes.
-For another example, taking the first (and only) cell of `arr` gives an array with shape `3‿2‿6`, length `3`, and rank `3`, as we can see by applying each function to `⊏arr`.
+For another example, taking the first (and only) cell of `arr` gives an array with shape `3‿2‿6`, length `3`, and rank `3`, as we can see by applying [each](map.md#each) function to `⊏arr`.

         ≢‿=‿≠ {𝕎𝕩}¨< ⊏arr

-Applying Shape and the other two functions to an atom shows a shape of `⟨⟩`, the empty list, and a rank of zero and length of 1.
+Applying Shape and the other two functions to an atom shows a shape of `⟨⟩` (the empty list), and a rank of zero and length of 1.
 The same is true of an enclosed array, which like an atom is a kind of unit.

         ≢ 5